Machine Learning Fundamentals for Economists

 GEMINI_API_KEY as an environment variableWe will showcase a few examples using the Gemini API.

-Generative AI uses algorithms to create new content, such as text, images, audio, and video, that resembles the data it was trained on.
+Generative AI uses algorithms to create new content, such as text, images, audio, and video, that resembles existing data but is not simply a copy of it.

 In Gemini, “System Context” is a specific parameter in the configuration, ensuring the model adheres to the persona throughout the generation.